imnx86au/GRBL-MKS-Gen-L-v1/doc/markdown/settings.md

 * Set to 0 if there is not spindle synchronization pulse.
 * Set to 1 if there is only an index pulse.
 For G33 to work, there must be at least an index pulse.
 * Set to the resolution of the spindle encoder if there is a synchronization encoder on the spindle besides the index pulse.

+### $41 Index and Synchronization 4 us debounce tics

+Receiving false spindle index or synchronization pulses during threading, will lead to a ruined thread.
+To reduce false pulses, a software debounce filter has been implemented to check after a period of time if the pulse still exists.
+As a side effect, threading starts after the debounce period has expired.
+This makes the start position of the thread more influenced by spindle speed changes.
+Keep this setting as low as possible, preferable below 250 tics (1 ms).

+* Set to 0 to disable spindle index and synchronization pulse debouncing.
+* Set to 10 ..
+50000 to enable spindle index and synchronization pulse debouncing.

 #### $100, $101 and $102 – [X,Y,Z] steps/mm